PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 ### User interface

-After numerous merchant interviews, UX designers team created mock-ups, then Product owners wrote functional specifications in accordance with merchant feedback.
+After numerous merchant interviews, UX designers team created mock-ups, then Product owners worked out how it should behave and wrote it down as specifications in accordance with users feedback.

 Here is how a multistore compatible configuration form looks like since Prestashop 1.7.8: